-Education Systemics - causal loop mapping
+Education Systemics - Causal Loop Mapping

 # Education Systemics - Causal Loop Mapping

-How does the system behave?
+This investigation answers the question: How does the system behave?

 The actor map helped with the development of a causal loop diagram: a map of the phenomena of education reform that illustrates how the relationship between these actors might lead to difficulty (or success) in reform movements.